choria-legacy/mcollective-choria/README.md

    * A Connector using [NATS.io](https://nats.io)
    * A Discovery plugin for PuppetDB
    * An Orchestrator for the [Puppet Multi Node Applications](https://docs.puppet.com/pe/latest/app_orchestration_overview.html)
+   * A packaging system using Puppet 4 modules for plugins
    * Shared configuration of SSL and other properties
    * Support for SRV records for configuration to atain a zero config setup